 It's one thing scientists know for sure about how our brains work.

 Brain Rules is more than a book.
 It’s a multimedia project.

-Watch the Brain Rules videos because vision trumps all other senses.
+Watch the Brain Rules video tutorials to reinforce the chapters (because vision trumps all other senses).